In the first half of 2021, there has been a triple-digit increase in cyberattacks volume compared to the previous year (Source: Accenture).

 Breaches often occur as a result of very well-structured attacks, such as the one that targeted Microsoft Exchange servers.
 In many other cases, however, the lighter attacks occur because companies don’t pay enough attention to security.
 This was the case, for example, for the data breach that involved the vaccination data of the Italian Lazio Region on 30 July 2021.

 DevSecOps offers an answer to the growing security needs.
 Let's see how.

-The development context
+Understanding DevSecOps: the development context

 Occasionally, we hear about cyberattacks: the attacks often go unnoticed by the general public, but they always occur and are constantly growing.
 The correct software development should put this issue at the top of priorities.

 From the creation of a service to the design of a complex software architecture, security must be one of the main focus elements.

 The DevOps development methodology - particularly widespread today because of its benefits - can and must be integrated with security practices and elements.

 DevOps aims to allow small and close releases over time.
 It is not optimized to have a development cycle that involves a team that writes the code and another team that reworks it in a secure mode: it doesn’t pursue the objectives of DevOps.
 For this reason, security skills should be shared with all the teammates, and software development should comply with appropriate security standards.